mikeroyal/Perfect-Ubuntu-Guide/README.md

 [Reaper Audio editor](https://www.reaper.fm/download.php) is a complete digital audio production application for computers, offering a full multitrack audio and MIDI recording, editing, processing, mixing and mastering toolset.

 [Flameshot](https://flameshot.org/) is a powerful yet simple to use screenshot software.

+[Timeshift](https://github.com/linuxmint/timeshift) for Linux is an application that provides functionality similar to the System Restore feature in Windows and the Time Machine tool in Mac OS.
+Timeshift protects your system by taking incremental snapshots of the file system at regular intervals.
+These snapshots can be restored at a later date to undo all changes to the system.

 [Stacer](https://github.com/oguzhaninan/Stacer) is an open source system optimizer and application monitor that helps users to manage their entire system.
 Also available as an AppImage.